JuliaRegistries/Registrator.jl/README.md

 ### Release notes

+If you have enabled TagBot for your repositories, then a set of automatically generated release notes based on merged pull requests and merges will be generated.
+These can later be edited via the GitHub releases interface.

-If you have enabled TagBot for your repositories, then you have the option to write your release notes in the same place that you trigger Registrator.
+Alternatively, you have the option to write release notes in the same place that you trigger Registrator.
 The notes will be copied into your GitHub release.
 To do this, add a section labeled "Release notes:" to your Registrator trigger issue/comment.
 This must occur at the end of the trigger.